Crave Chocolate? Make It Dark for Mood and Memory

 April 24, 2018, Loma Linda, CA—Consuming dark chocolate that has a high concentration of cacao—minimally 70% cacao, 30% organic cane sugar—has been shown to support cognitive, endocrine and cardiovascular health, according to two new studies.

-These studies show us that the higher the concentration of cacao, the more positive the impact on cognition, memory, mood, immunity and other beneficial effects.”
+These studies show us that the higher the concentration of cacao, the more positive the impact on cognition, memory, mood, immunity and other areas of health.

 The flavonoids found in cacao are extremely potent antioxidants and anti-inflammatory agents, with known mechanisms beneficial for brain and cardiovascular health.
 The following results will be presented in live poster sessions during the Experimental Biology 2018 meeting: